tesseract-ocr/tessdoc/APIExample.md

   }
 ```

-It is also possible to use other iterators, such as [PageiteratorLevel](https://github.com/tesseract-ocr/tesseract/blob/master/ccstruct/publictypes.h#L204).
+It is also possible to use other iterator levels (block, line, word, etc.), see [PageiteratorLevel](https://github.com/tesseract-ocr/tesseract/blob/master/src/ccstruct/publictypes.h#L219).